tlswg/tls13-spec/draft-ietf-tls-tls13.md

 assigned by IANA in the TLS Content Type Registry as described in
 {{iana-considerations}}.

-Application Data messages are carried by the record layer and are fragmented and encrypted as described below.
-The messages are treated as transparent data to the record layer.

 ## Record Layer

-The TLS record layer receives uninterpreted data from higher layers in non-empty blocks of arbitrary size.

 The record layer fragments information blocks into TLSPlaintext records carrying data in chunks of 2^14 bytes or less.
+Message boundaries are handled differently depending on the underlying ContentType.
+Any future content types MUST specify appropriate rules.
+Note that these rules are stricter than what was enforced in TLS 1.2.

-Message boundaries are not preserved in the record layer (i.e., multiple messages of the same ContentType MAY be coalesced into a single TLSPlaintext record, or a single message MAY be fragmented across several records).
+Handshake messages MAY be coalesced into a single TLSPlaintext record or fragmented across several records, provided
+that:

+- Handshake messages MUST NOT be interleaved with other record types.
+That is, if a handshake message is split over two or more records, there MUST NOT be any other records between them.

+- Handshake messages MUST NOT span key changes.
+Implementations MUST verify that all messages immediately preceding a key change align with a record boundary;
+  if not, then they MUST terminate the connection with an "unexpected_message" alert.
+Because the ClientHello, EndOfEarlyData, ServerHello, Finished, and KeyUpdate messages can immediately precede a key change, implementations MUST send these messages in alignment with a record boundary.

+Implementations MUST NOT send zero-length fragments of Handshake types, even if those fragments contain padding.

-Alert messages ({{alert-protocol}}) MUST NOT be fragmented across records.
+Alert messages ({{alert-protocol}}) MUST NOT be fragmented across records and multiple Alert messages MUST NOT be coalesced into a single TLSPlaintext record.
+In other words, a record with an Alert type MUST contain exactly one message.

+Application Data messages contain data that is opaque to TLS.
+Application Data messages are always protected.
+Zero-length fragments of Application Data MAY be sent as they are potentially useful as a traffic analysis countermeasure.

 %%% Record Layer

        enum {
-           invalid_RESERVED(0),
+           invalid(0),
            change_cipher_spec_RESERVED(20),
            alert(21),
            handshake(22),